codemenorg/installer/readme.md

 * If you have any suggestions please let me know : https://github.com/codemenorg/installer/pulls.

 ## License
-Laravel Web Installer is licensed under the MIT license.
+Codemen - Laravel Web Installer is licensed under the MIT license.
 Enjoy!

 ##